-- i) due to the rural nature of the county a significant proportion of the Council was affected and unable to take part in a discussion on this matter, and Council thereby would lose their expertise - ii) that no fewer than half of the Members of the Authority or of a committee of the Authority by which the business is to be considered has an interest which relates to that business, - iii) that the nature of the Member's interest is such that the Member's participation in the business to which the interest relates would not damage public confidence in the conduct of the relevant Authority's business.
+RESOLVED Reason for decision i) a dispensation be granted to i) due to the rural nature of those Members who are sheep the county a significant farmers, (including close proportion of the Council was personal associates affected and unable to take part involved in sheep farming) to in a discussion on this matter, speak but not vote on matters and Council thereby would lose relating to Wool Production and their expertise having spoken to leave ii) that no fewer than half of the room. the Members of the Authority or (ii) the dispensation shall of a committee of the Authority continue in force until the first by which the business is to be meeting of the Standards considered has an interest which Committee after the next relates to that business, ordinary council elections in iii) that the nature of the 2022 unless before those Member's interest is such that elections the Standards the Member's participation in Committee revokes, amends or the business to which the alters the dispensation. interest relates would not damage public confidence in the conduct of the relevant Authority's business.